Avoidant Personality Disorder Counselling in London | Avoidant Personality Disorder Treatment & Therapy

 Diagnosing Avoidant Personality Disorder can be challenging because it is often mistaken for a social phobia is often co-occurring with another diagnosis such as depression or anxiety.
 Characteristics can resemble symptoms in schizoid and schizotypal personality disorder, the key difference is the verbalized desire to have social relationships.
 Typically APD is diagnosed after an interview and screening.
 Assessment tools can include Minnesota Multiphasic Personality Inventory (MMPI-2), Millon Clinical Multiaxial Inventory (MCMI-II), Rorschach Psychodiagnostic Test, and Thematic Apperception Test (TAT).

-Treatment for Avoidant Personality Disorder in London
+Avoidant Personality Disorder Treatment in London

 Treatment will be subjective to the individual.
 Antidepressants can assist in easing the anxiety of rejection and Psychotherapy, specifically Cognitive Behavioral Therapy (CBT), combined will be most effective.

 For more information about talking therapies and treatment programmes available at our Clinics in London please visit our Treatment page.